v1.3.0.0

 ◆ temp()

-String temp ( )
+string temp ( )

 Returns the absolute canonical path of the system's temporary directory.
 On Unix/Linux systems this is the path in the TMPDIR environment variable or /tmp if TMPDIR is not defined.
 On Windows this is usually the path in the TEMP or TMP environment variable.
 The path returned by this method doesn't end with a directory separator unless it is the root directory (of a drive).